Atry/pttrt/README.md

 to define many `SettingKey`s in each plugin's `.scala` files, and to set values for each of these `SettingKey`s in your `.sbt` files.

+There are some plugins, like [xsbt-reflect](https://github.com/ritschwumm/xsbt-reflect), also able to generate some infomation for run-time.
+But they cannot fit every the variant cases I met.

-I just want a lightweight way like `Makefile`:
+I just want a lightweight and general-purpose way like `Makefile`:

     generated.properties:
     	echo my.base.dir=$(PWD) > $@